 On Monday, I wrote about the plaintiffs’ lawyers’ flawed economic model.

 Why?
 Everyone loves to refer out “their guy who is a lawyer.”
-But how well does the referrer understand who the best attorney for maximizing the value of the case for settlement and at trial?
+But how well does the referred understand who the best attorney for maximizing the value of the case for settlement and at trial?
 They know someone who got them a great divorce settlement, helped them beat the rap on a DWI, or reduced their attorneys’ fees.
-But few lawyers are qualified to handle serious and complex accident and malpractice cases much less someone whose sole qualification is someone liked the work the attorney did on some case.
+But few lawyers are qualified to handle serious and complex accident and malpractice cases, much less someone whose sole qualification is liked the work the attorney did on some case.
 You don’t ask a good pediatrician to perform gallbladder surgery.
-The general public understands that.
-But our job often viewed as a one-size-fits all.
+The public understands that.
+But our job often viewed as a one-size-fits-all.
 It is not.

 How then should victims find the best lawyer for a serious personal injury case?
 Do some research and find out who are the best personal injury attorneys.
 Then ask lawyers who you should call if they couldn’t hire themselves.
 Lather.
 Rinse.
 Repeat.
 Then call the person you know or your buddy knows and give him the list and ask him who he would pick.